dgist-datalab/NDPipe/README.md

 The prerequisites for offline inference are almost identical to those required for fine-tuning.

-1. Follow steps 1-7 of the fine-tuning guide.
+1. Follow steps 1-7 of the fine-tuning guide (Only PipeStore setup is needed).

 2. Install the deflate module by following the instructions below:
 ```